openstack/python-novaclient/README.rst

         floating-ip-list    List allocated floating IPs for the current tenant. floating-ip-pool-list
                             List all floating ip pools.
-        help                Display help about this program or one of its subcommands.
+        get-vnc-console     Get a vnc console for a server help                Display help about this program or one of its subcommands.
         image-create        Create a new image by taking a snapshot of a running